siliceum/eigen_bench/README.md

 - Git
 - C++11 standard compliant compiler
 - An internet connection for the 1st compilation (will fetch google benchmark and eigen)
+- python3 and the pyperf module installed if you want to use the MR replay script

 ## How to use